Dynamic density correlations in a baryon rich fluid using Mori-Zwanzig-Nakjima projection operator method: Density correlations near the critical point

-The thermodynamic properties of statistical bootstrap model (SBM) can be derived using following partition function\cite{Kadam:2020utt}:
+In the Statistical Bootstrap Model (SBM) the strong interactions are assumed to be simulated by the presence of hadronic clusters\cite{Hagedorn:1965st,Frautschi:1971ij}.
+The hadronic states of this cluster are described by exponentially rising density of states.
+The thermodynamic properties of SBM can be derived using following partition function\cite{Kadam:2020utt}:

 where, $z_{b}=e^{\mu_{b}/T}$ is the fugacity.
+The exponent plays a very important role in determining the thermodynamic behaviour of hadronic matter near the critical point.
 It can be shown that for $a<-\frac{7}{2}$ SBM shows critical behaviour\cite{Satz:1978us}.
 It turns out that the energy density and entropy remains finite as $T\rightarrow T_c$ whereas all the higher order derivatives show singular behaviour.
 In fact, it is straightforward to extract the power law behaviour given by Eqns (\ref{alpha_exponent})-(\ref{gamma_exponent}).

 Approaching the critical point the functional dependence of transport coefficients on various thermodynamic quantities can be obtained by dimensional analysis.
 We assume following ansatz (in the natural units) for the shear viscosity ($\eta$), bulk viscosity ($\zeta$)\cite{Antoniou:2016ikh} and thermal conductivity ($\kappa$):